Ex-Mutants

-Ex-Mutants was a comic book series created by writer David Lawrence and artist Ron Lim, along with comics packager David Campiti in 1986.
+Ex-Mutants is a comic book series created by writer David Lawrence and artist Ron Lim, along with comics packager David Campiti in 1986.
 It was first published by Eternity Comics and then Amazing Comics, Pied Piper Comics, and finally Malibu/Eternity.
 Malibu created a shared universe called Shattered Earth with the characters.
 In 1992, Malibu comics rebooted the franchise with a new continuity.
 A video game for the Sega Genesis based on the rebooted version was released in 1992, being developed by Malibu Interactive and published by Sega of America, Inc.

 Publication history

-Campiti first approached Lawrence about the project in the spring of 1986; at that point the comic was going to be titled Young Ex-Mutant Samurai Humans (see Teenage Mutant Ninja Turtles).
+Campiti first approached Lawrence about the project in the spring of 1986; at that point the comic was going to be titled Young Ex-Mutant Samurai Humans.

 Ex-Mutants premiered with a first issue published by Eternity Comics in 1986.
 The affiliated publisher Amazing released an expanded special edition reprint of #1 the same year, followed by issues #2–5.
 Contractual problems resulted in a 1987 move to Pied Piper Comics, where the series was retitled Lawrence & Lim's Ex-Mutants for issues #6–8.
 The same year, Pied Piper also released a one-shot publication: Lawrence & Lim's Ex-Mutants Microseries: Erin.

-A legal dispute followed, and after running out of money for the struggle, Lawence and Lim surrendered; the title returned to Eternity Comics (which by this time was an imprint of Malibu Comics).
+A legal dispute followed, and after running out of money for the struggle, Lawrence and Lim surrendered; the title returned to Eternity Comics (which by this time was an imprint of Malibu Comics).
 From December 1987–January 1988, Eternity reprinted issues #6–7, as well as a trade paperback collecting the first Amazing Comics issues #1–3 (as Ex-Mutants: The Saga Begins, also known as Ex-Mutants: A Graphic Novel of the Shattered Earth), followed by another trade paperback in May 1988, collecting issues #4–7 as The Original Ex-Mutants: Gods and Men.